phasewalk1/feisty/README.md

 ## What's Implemented
 So far I've implemented the general encryption/decryption constructions over a generic `CipherState<N, K>` struct where `N: Xorable<N>` is a layer input type (e.g., `u32`, `u128`, etc.) and
 `K: Xorable<K>` is a similar type for determining key width (i.e., 64, 128, etc.).
 First by defining a simple interface for types we expect to operate on.
-Input data types need to be XORable, because we are going to XOR them against an output from $F$ (we add the additional paramater of `Add` so they are guaranteed to be addable in any $F$:
+Input data types need to be XORable, because we are going to XOR them against an output from $F$ (we add the additional paramater of `Add` so they are guaranteed to be addable in any $F$):
 ```Rust
 pub trait Xorable<N>
 where